The second edition of this book is now available!

 Click on image for a sample page

-The richly-illustrated, 160-page book covers many other intriguing elements of the Pells and can be ordered now at £12.50 using this order form, and available from the Tourist Information Centre, Skylark, and the Pells Pool Kiosk.
+The richly-illustrated, 160-page book covers many other intriguing elements of the Pells and available from the Lewes Tourist Information Centre at £12.50.

 - Sussex Express article, 21 August 2020

 - David Arnold review, Sussex Express, 9 October 2020, page 40

 - David Arnold review, part 2, Sussex Express, 16 October 2020, page 40